Junius F. Wells: The Contributor and other works

 Wells was also the founding editor and publisher of The Contributor, an independent publication that sought to represent the YMMIA and the church's equivalent organization for young women.
 Wells continued in these roles until 1892, when the magazine was purchased by the Cannon family and Abraham H. Cannon became the editor and publisher.
 The Contributor ceased publication in 1896.

 Wells was also the author of eleven biographies, including those of John C. Frémont, Thomas L. Kane, Charles C. Rich, James A. Garfield, and Orson Pratt.
 He also authored numerous articles and short stories, the majority of which appeared in The Contributor.

 Mormon historical monuments

 In 1884, Wells visited the birthplace of church founder Joseph Smith in Sharon, Vermont, and conceived a plan to build a monument to the Mormon prophet.
 Under the direction of Joseph F. Smith, Wells oversaw the construction of the Joseph Smith Birthplace Memorial in 1905.
 The monument was dedicated by Smith on December 23, 1905, the 100th anniversary of Joseph Smith's birth.
 Wells also was the chief organizer in having a monument erected by the church to the Three Witnesses in Richmond, Missouri, in 1911.

 Other works created by Wells included the Hyrum Smith monument created in Salt Lake City in 1918.

-From 1921 to 1930 Wells was Assistant Church historian.
-Among other works in this position he arranged for the purchase of the class plate negatives of George Edward Anderson's work.
+From 1921 to 1930 Wells was an Assistant Church historian.
+Among other works in this position, he arranged for the purchase of the glass plate negatives of George Edward Anderson's work.